-Roughly 80% of Canadians and Americans suffer from back pain at some point in life.
-While, up to 30-60% are ‘deemed’ to suffer for the rest of their lives.
+Roughly 80% of Canadians and Americans suffer from back muscle pain and tense back muscles at some point in life.
+While up to 30-60% are ‘deemed’ to suffer for the rest of their lives.
 That’s millions upon millions living in physical agony, and thus mental agony, to some extent.

 If you fall into either category, your days are likely frustrating, your immediate goals and plans are likely hindered – at the very least.
 While at most, your life has taken a completely different direction.
 Perhaps, it’s needing assistance with even the smallest daily tasks, forcing you into early retirement.